No Search Warrant Required? Community Caretaker Exception to Fourth Amendment.

 The Court of Appeals does not issue immediate rulings.
 I will be waiting to learn the outcome.
 But, the continuing expansion of the community caretaker exception to the warrant requirement should be a concern to all of us who value our liberty interests to be free from governmental intrusion into our lives and home.

-Scott Hamblin is a lawyer and shareholder in the law firm of Brydon Swearengen & England P.C.
+Scott Hamblin is a criminal lawyer and shareholder in the law firm of Brydon Swearengen & England P.C.
 Scott regularly practices in the area of criminal law and family law.
 For more information regarding your rights, please contact Scott at www.brydonlaw.com or www.scotthamblinlaw.com, or you mail email Scott at firstname.lastname@example.org.